 - CRM (customer relationship management)

 - Barcode generation, tracking, and routing

 You may need to add your own features to this list.
 Different manufacturing areas require different things.
 But, in general, tracking from order entry through fulfillment and production is a “must” for manufacturers.

-Sage X3, ERP Built for Manufacturing
+Sage EM (formerly known as Sage X3), ERP Built for Manufacturing